binhex/documentation/docker/guides/vpn.md

 **PIA users** - The URL to download the openvpn configuration files and certs is https://www.privateinternetaccess.com/openvpn/openvpn.zip

-Once you have downloaded the zip (normally a zip as they contain multiple ovpn files) then extract it to /config/openvpn/ folder (if that folder doesn't exist then start and stop the docker container to force the creation).
+Once you have downloaded the zip (normally a zip as they contain multiple ovpn files) then extract it to somewhere locally, then start and stop the container, this creates the required /config/openvpn/ folder.
 If there are multiple ovpn files then please delete the ones you don't want to use (normally filename follows location of the endpoint) leaving just a single ovpn file and the referenced certificates (normally files with a crt and pem extension).

 You will now need to move onto configuration of the container...